br-br/CS50M_project2/README.md

 ### Demo

-A demo video of my implementation can be watched here: https://youtu.be/shWMCl4o7Rs
+A demo video of my implementation run on an Android emulator can be watched here: https://youtu.be/shWMCl4o7Rs